Ronald-TR/Delphi-Web-Framework/README.md

   ***Beta 1.0.1***

-Next Features:
+New Features:

 * RouteInfo Object Context
 * Asynchronous support (for concurrency requests)
 * Explained routes and error description in realtime for wrong requests to the server (in JSON or SPA)
+* ContentType return support
-* Log support
+* Simple render template support
+* Exception types in HTML or JSON (explains the resources in real time)